-Globally, more than four billion people lack access to basic health care services, leaving millions without the care that they need and deserve.
-This alarming situation is primarily due to financial and geographical barriers, as well as a shortage of healthcare workers – particularly in rural areas.
+Globally, more than 4 billion people lack access to basic healthcare services.
+This urgent situation is primarily due to financial and geographical barriers, as well as a global shortage of healthcare workers – particularly in rural areas.

-- Ada has completed seven million assessments in five languages
+- Ada users have completed over 9 million assessments

-- Awards: Save the Children Prize for Breakthrough Innovations for Children, Patrick J. McGovern Foundation’s Artificial Intelligence for the Betterment of Humanity Prize
+- Awards: Frost & Sullivan Global Visionary Innovation Leadership award for the AI industry, Save the Children Prize for Breakthrough Innovations for Children, Patrick J. McGovern Foundation’s Artificial Intelligence for the Betterment of Humanity Prize

 Ada Health partners with a range of organizations to support Ada’s localization for Romania and sub-Saharan Africa.
 Partnerships include:

-To reach the goals mentioned above, Ada Health seeks to:
+To reach the goals mentioned above, Ada Health seeks to form partnerships that will:

 - Hila Azadzoy Managing Director, Ada Health